WrestleMania V: Preliminary matches

-The thirteenth match and the final match on the undercard was between The Red Rooster and his former manager Bobby "The Brain" Heenan in a rare in-ring appearance as a wrestler.
+The thirteenth match and the final match on the undercard was between Red Rooster and his former manager Bobby "The Brain" Heenan in a rare in-ring appearance as a wrestler.
 Accompanying Heenan to the ring was the Brooklyn Brawler.
-As the match began, Heenan (still favoring his ribs due to his prior run-in with The Warrior), immediately covered on Rooster but failed.
+As the match began, Heenan (still favoring his ribs due to his prior run-in with Ultimate Warrior), immediately covered on Rooster but failed.
 Rooster tried to hit Heenan with an Irish whip, but Heenan reversed it into his own.
 He missed a charge on Rooster and ran shoulder-first into the ring post.
 Rooster pinned him and won the match in just thirty-one seconds.
 After the match, Rooster was attacked by the Brawler, but this had little effect on the Rooster, who soon got the upper hand and chased the Brawler from the ring.